-Echopraxia Posted March 28, 2012 Report Posted March 28, 2012 Would running a DI box help signal hum for a MBFM or MBSID?
+Echopraxia Posted March 28, 2012 Posted March 28, 2012 Would running a DI box help signal hum for a MBFM or MBSID?
 My MBFM is a little noisy and am wondering if a DI box would help get rid of some of the buzz.
 I read a post somewhere here where someone fixed a hum problem on their FM with different resistors and capacitors.
 I'd rather not open up my midibox and am looking into a mixer that uses stereo xlr inputs for the line level channels (not normal I know) So I am wondering instead of buying more 1/4" to xlr cables or adapters, would a DI make more sense in the long run?
 Or should I just desolder the xlr jacks on the mixer and put TRS jacks in instead?
 What is the impendence of the MBFM?
 I built it using the standard equipment list off Smash's site.
 Right now I have my MBFM going directly into a cheap behringer 1/4" line in but want to take a crack at using good eq while recording.

-nILS Posted March 28, 2012 Report Posted March 28, 2012 What kind of noise do you get?
+nILS Posted March 28, 2012 Posted March 28, 2012 What kind of noise do you get?
 50/60Hz hum or digital noise or?
 In short: No, a DI box won't remove the noise that is already in the signal.
 Fix that.
 Impedance: See http://ucapps.de/mbhp/mbhp_opl3.pdf

 Recommended Posts

-Create an account or sign in to comment
+Please sign in to comment

-You need to be a member in order to leave a comment
+You will be able to leave a comment after signing in

 Sign In Now